strengejacke/ggeffects/tests/testthat/_snaps/print_hypothesis_test.md

       no comma-with, comma                    | b-a |     0.06 | [-0.18, 0.29] | 0.625
       no comma-with, comma                    | b-b |     0.08 | [-0.10, 0.26] | 0.402
       with, comma-with, comma                 | a-b |     0.02 | [-0.12, 0.16] | 0.796
+    Message <simpleMessage>

+      Contrasts are presented on the response-scale.

 ---